Art-Sells/Arells/Build-Notes.md

 - (CANCEL) -> Account Page,
 - (EXPORT) -> Modal
 - - Modal:
-- - - Exporting (2 second delay) back-end takes from highest cVact(cpVatop), if cpVatop(cpVact)1 matches cpVatop(cpVact)2, then take from cpVatop1 first then cpVatop2, etc and delete the cVatops/cVacts if needed (see Readme)
+- - - Exporting (3 second delay) back-end takes from highest cVact(cpVatop), if cpVatop(cpVact)1 matches cpVatop(cpVact)2, then take from cpVatop1 first then cpVatop2, etc and delete the cVatops/cVacts if needed (see Readme)
 - - - Successfuly Exported (View Transactions)-> Transactions-
 - - - Export Failed (OK)
+- - - Check Address
+- - - Enter information
 - Reloads modules every 5 minutes (price, wallet, and losses animation css) from coin gecko API wrapper?
 - all prices and wallet values structured like so: 1,000,000.00